op7ic/DNS-Testing-Script/README.md

 # DNS-Testing-Script

-This repository contains PowerShell-based tool which can be used to test DNS monitoring solutions for correct detection of known malicious domains.
+This repository contains PowerShell-based tool which can be used to test DNS monitoring solutions for correct detection of malicious DNS name resolutions.
 This tool is written as a single script so it can be easily uploaded and run (as opposed to un-zipped, compiled and installed).
-The script can run as a normal user and does not need any extra privilages other than having PowerShell enabled.
+The script can run as a normal user and does not need any extra privileges other than having PowerShell enabled.
 It will use default DNS Server to test malware resolutions.
 Alternative DNS Server can be specified via **-dnsserver** parameter.

-Right now this script only works on Windows and should work with most security endpoint solutions.

 **How To**